Starvation response: Biochemistry

 Fatty acids cannot be used as a direct fuel source.
-They must first undergo beta oxidation in the mitochondria (mostly of skeletal muscle, cardiac muscle, and liver cells).
+They must first undergo beta oxidation in the mitochondria, mostly those in the skeletal muscle, cardiac muscle, and liver cells.
 Fatty acids are transported into the mitochondria as an acyl-carnitine via the action of the enzyme CAT-1.
 This step controls the metabolic flux of beta oxidation.
 The resulting acetyl-CoA enters the TCA cycle and undergoes oxidative phosphorylation to produce ATP.
 The body invests some of this ATP in gluconeogenesis to produce more glucose.

 Triglycerides and long-chain fatty acids are too hydrophobic to cross into brain cells, so the liver must convert them into short-chain fatty acids and ketone bodies through ketogenesis.
 The resulting ketone bodies, acetoacetate and β-hydroxybutyrate, are amphipathic and can be transported into the brain (and muscles) and broken down into acetyl-CoA for use in the TCA cycle.
 Acetoacetate breaks down spontaneously into acetone, and the acetone is released through the urine and lungs to produce the “acetone breath” that accompanies prolonged fasting.
 The brain also uses glucose during starvation, but most of the body's glucose is allocated to the skeletal muscles and red blood cells.
 The cost of the brain using too much glucose is muscle loss.
-If the brain and muscles relied entirely on glucose, the body would lose 50% of its nitrogen content in 8–10 days.
+If the brain and muscles relied entirely on glucose, the body would lose 50% of its nitrogen content in 8 to 10 days.

 After prolonged fasting, the body begins to degrade its own skeletal muscle.
 To keep the brain functioning, gluconeogenesis continues to generate glucose, but glucogenic amino acids—primarily alanine—are required.
 These come from the skeletal muscle.
-Late in starvation, when blood ketone levels reach 5-7 mM, ketone use in the brain rises, while ketone use in muscles drops.
+Late in starvation, when blood ketone levels reach 5–7 mM, ketone use in the brain rises, while ketone use in muscles drops.

 Autophagy then occurs at an accelerated rate.
 In autophagy, cells cannibalize critical molecules to produce amino acids for gluconeogenesis.
 This process distorts the structure of the cells, and a common cause of death in starvation is due to diaphragm failure from prolonged autophagy.

 In bacteria

-Bacteria become highly tolerant to antibiotics when nutrients are limited.
+Bacteria becomes highly tolerant to antibiotics when nutrients are limited.
 Starvation contributes to antibiotic tolerance during infection, as nutrients become limited when they are sequestered by host defenses and consumed by proliferating bacteria.
 One of the most important causes of starvation induced tolerance in vivo is biofilm growth, which occurs in many chronic infections.
-Starvation in biofilms is due to nutrient consumption by cells located on the periphery of biofilm clusters and by reduced diffusion of substrates through the biofilm.
-Biofilm bacteria shows extreme tolerance to almost all antibiotic classes, and supplying limiting substrates can restore sensitivity.
+Starvation in biofilms is caused by nutrient consumption by cells located on the periphery of biofilm clusters and by reduced diffusion of substrates through the biofilm.
+Biofilm bacteria show extreme tolerance to almost all antibiotic classes, and supplying limiting substrates can restore sensitivity.